-The sheer normalness of that staggered Amy, who'd done much the same thing with variables in mathematics, and the idea of her nerdy Doctor doing the same was almost as funny as the goofy grin he wore in photographs with Rose.
+The sheer normalcy of that staggered Amy, who'd done much the same thing with variables in mathematics, and the idea of her nerdy Doctor skiving off school was almost as funny as the goofy grin he wore in photographs with Rose.

 Rose and her second Doctor had bopped `round the cosmos for nearly a year, before Canary Wharf happened.

 Rose wasn't dead, Amy discovered.
 She was trapped in another universe with a half-human clone of the last Doctor.
 Just for that, Amy resolved to smack the Time Lord around a bit.
 Trust him to try and stop a girl making her own choices.